 The Conner House was named for its last private owner, who operated a dairy farm in the first half of the 20th century.
 The house was listed on the National Register of Historic Places in 1981.

 Marker series.
 This marker is included in the Virginia Civil War Trails marker series.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Signal Hill Monument (here, next to this marker); Mayfield Civil War Fort (approx. ¾ mile away); a different marker also named Mayfield Civil War Fort (approx. 0.8 miles away); a different marker also named Mayfield Civil War Fort (approx. 0.8 miles away); a different marker also named Mayfield Civil War Fort Mayfield Civil War Fort (approx. 0.8 miles away); a different marker also named Mayfield Civil War Fort (approx. 0.8 miles away); a different marker also named Mayfield Civil War Fort (approx. 0.8 miles away).
+At least 5 other markers are within walking distance of this marker.
+Battle of Bull Run Bridge (here, next to this marker); Manassas 1825 (approx. 0.8 miles away); a different marker also named Battle of Bull Run Bridge Mayfield Civil War Fort (approx. 0.9 miles away); a different marker also named Mayfield Civil War Fort (approx. 0.9 miles away).

 Regarding Conner House.
 The Conner House is currently in the process of being restored and is not open to the general public.